garden-io/garden/docs/guides/code-synchronization-dev-mode.md

 This new sync mode uses [Mutagen](https://mutagen.io/) under the hood.
 Garden automatically takes care of fetching Mutagen, so you don't need to install any dependencies yourself to make use of dev mode.

-Dev mode sync is not affected by the usual includes/excludes (e.g. rules defind in `.gardenignore` files), which makes it more flexible than hot reloading.
+Dev mode sync is not affected by the usual includes/excludes (e.g. rules defined in `.gardenignore` files), which makes it more flexible than hot reloading.

 Instead, exclusion rules for dev mode are configured explicitly on the provider level and for each individual sync you configure—more on that below.